Another day, another email asking for help about broken car key buttons.

 We see lots of keys damaged beyond repair when Key DIY takes place, here are just a few we’ve seen.

 We also see plenty of occasions when important electronics are thrown away during the DIY process, leaving the car immobilised.
-Again, you can read all about it by clicking here.

 But the good news is that if yours is an easy one to do, then it’s a very cheap way to give your car key new life and we recommend it.